PJLallen/InstanceSAM2Eval/README.md

 DIS:
 - automatic prompts mode:
--following the [[`SAM`](https://github.com/facebookresearch/segment-anything)]. masks can be generated for images from the command line:
+  following the [[`SAM`](https://github.com/facebookresearch/segment-anything)]. masks can be generated for images from the command line:
 ```shell
 python scripts/amg.py --checkpoint <path/to/checkpoint> --model-type <model_type> --input <image_or_folder> --output <path/to/output>
 ```